 Refer to the Zoning Change Requests page of this site for information on this topic.

-Refer to Article I table 1.01.1 of the Unified Zoning Ordinance.
+Article I Table 1.01.1 of the Unified Zoning Ordinance.

-Outside of the city limits, it is required you have at least two acres for a new home or a mobile home.
-Other restrictions may apply withing city or town limits.
+In Agricultural Limited and Agricultural Intensive, it is required you have at least two buildable acres for a new home or a mobile home.

 An ILP (Improvement Location Permit) is required ANY time you add square footage to your property in the form of a new home, manufactured home, home addition, any detached structure, pool, patio, pond or deck.

 An ILP is required for all storage sheds and appropriate setbacks for must be met.
 No matter what kind of foundation your shed has, or if it is built on-site or pre-built, you will need a location permit to determine the setbacks on your property.
 If your shed is movable, unless it is moving from your location within 6 months, you still must have an ILP.
 If you have any doubts or questions, please contact the office at 765-584-8610 before you purchase a shed.

 An Improvement Location Permit (ILP) is written authorization from the Area Planning Commission approving the location of construction on a property*.

 When you come in for your building permit, you must first fill out an application for an ILP.
 It will be determined by your zoning what the setbacks will be, that the land you wish to build on is yours and suitable for building.
 Before this permit may be issued the Surveyor will look over the building site and determine if there are any drainage issues with the property,

 Some of the things that the Area Planning Commission will be checking for are: